UCL-CCS/esmacs-input-creation-docs/docs/parameter_derivation.md

 A common reason for failure is that some atom names change capitalization in the Antechamber process (in particular 'CL' becoming 'Cl' and 'BR' turning into 'Br').
 It is easiest to change the case in the PDB as the entries only appear once (as opposed to the *.prep* file where they appear in atom and connectivity lines).
+A corrected PDB for our ligand can be downloaded [here](examples/l01.pdb).